A Vindex maps column values to keyspace IDs

 This guidance remains the same for unique lookup vindexes.

-For example, if a user table had
+For example, if a user table had the columns

 (user_id, email), where